repology/repology-rules/README.md

 #### notver

-The opposite of **ver**: matches if package version is none of specified version(s).
+The opposite of **ver**: matches if the package version is none of specified version(s).

 ```yaml